Autozam AZ-1: Mazdaspeed

 Mazda also introduced the Mazdaspeed version to showcase the parts that were available for the car, the A-spec, the body kit features an enhanced hood, front spoiler and rear wing.
 Unlike the production version, the car came in an all-red or blue body color.
 It also came with a host of options including shock absorbers with sports spring sets, strut bars for the front and rear, mechanical LSD, enhanced air filter and a stainless steel and ceramic muffler.
 It also came with its own brand of alloy wheels as opposed to the production's steel wheels.

 M2 1015

 For 1994, There was also the M2 1015 by M2 Incorporated.
 The most distinguishing part of the car is the front fog lights incorporated into the bonnet, and the all-new front bumper and rear spoiler.
 The car came in three different colours: white, black and silver.
 Like the Mazdaspeed version, the car was painted entirely in a single color.

-Fifty were to be produced and sold by the M2 dealer, but they only managed to sell about half of its stock.
-The dealer covered their losses by selling the body parts individually.
-A genuine "M2 1015" can be identified by the rear emblem stating the version name.